-The Royal Armouries is fortunate in having on its staff a number of notable scholars of arms and armour but as some reached retirement age it was seen as very unfortunate that the museum might no longer have access to the deep and authoritative knowledge held by those individuals in many areas of our subject.
-Several years ago it was therefore decided to create the position of Curator Emeritus for those who had formally retired from the museum but who still wished to support its activities.
+The Royal Armouries is fortunate in having a number of notable scholars of arms and armour on its staff.
+It would be very unfortunate for the museum to lose access to the deep and authoritative knowledge held by those individuals once they reach retirement age.
+Therefore, several years ago the position of Curator Emeritus was created for those who had formally retired from the museum but who still wished to support its activities.

 The activities they support include: